-In theory 5G is capable of speeds as high as 50Gbps, but you won’t get anything close to that just yet; in our time using the Samsung Galaxy S10 5G on Vodafone in the UK, we were maxing out at about 200Mbps in the few spots 5G available around London.
+In theory 5G is capable of speeds as high as 50Gbps, but you won’t get anything close to that just yet; using the Samsung Galaxy S10 5G on Vodafone in the UK, we were maxing out at about 200Mbps in the few spots 5G available around London.
 Though obviously 5G speed and coverage is only going to improve.

 What 5G phones are available now?

 At the time of writing, there are no 5G iPhones, only Android phones.
 These include the Samsung Galaxy S20 Ultra 5G, Samsung Galaxy S10 5G, OnePlus 7 Pro 5G, Oppo Reno 5G, Xiaomi Mi Mix 5G, Huawei Mate 20X 5G and the LG V50 ThinQ 5G.

 Should I get a 5G phone?

 Whether you should buy a 5G phone now really depends on two things: what you need from your phone, and where you live.
 If you frequently tether your phone’s mobile internet and download huge files on the go, it might be worth investing in 5G sooner rather than later – provided it's on its way to your region.

 Bear in mind that 5G is currently only available in big cities, and only in a handful of them around the world.
 So if you want to know when it’s coming to you, check with your local network provider.